alessioluschi/VascuLens/README.md

-# VascuLens - A Multi-Backbone Ensemble Pipeline for Classification of Vascular Ulcer Images with Dual Explainability
+# VascuLens - A Multi-Backbone Ensemble Pipeline for Classification of Vascular Ulcer Images

 Binary classification of clinical ulcer images using an ensemble of three pre-trained backbones: **BiomedCLIP**, **UNI**, and **EfficientNet-B0**.